 The Bowling Green is a narrow tract of common ground which is Manorial Waste and was used in historic times for playing Boules or Bowls.
 A bench for visitors has been provided and is regularly used by walkers.
 Native trees have been planted by village volunteers as part of maintenance of this area.
+This includes the 2012 commemorative Queen's Jubilee oak supplied by the Royal Gardens.
 The Parish Council pays for the grass to be cut and kept in good order.